 Sheepadoodles are very positive and good-natured dogs.
 With that said, the best way to train them is through the use of positive reinforcement.
 The good news is that even new dog owners will have no problem with training.

-The Whoodle is a Poodle mix as fun as it is to say its name.
+The Whoodle is a Poodle mix that’s as fun as its name.
 Bred with a Soft Coated Wheaten Terrier and Poodle, the Whoodle is both energetic and playful.
-Expect to have a lot of play time with your Whoodle if you plan to own one!
+Expect plenty of play time with your Whoodle if you plan to own one!

-They’re fantastic guard dogs, as inherited from the Wheaten Terrier.
-The Whoodle won’t unnecessarily bark at random noises.
-However, they will bark to alert humans of intruders.
+Surprisingly, they’re fantastic guard dogs, as inherited from the Wheaten Terrier side.
+The Whoodle won’t unnecessarily bark at random loud noises.
+However, they will bark to alert humans of intruders on the property.

-Whoodles do have a prey-drive, thanks to the terrier side.
+It’s worth mentioning Whoodles do have a prey-drive, thanks to the terrier side.
 That just means it’s important you provide socialization training early on.
-This Poodle mix is an excellent choice for all types of families.
+This Poodle mix is a top choice that’ll seamlessly fit in with all families.

-The Poogle is the cross of the inquisitive Beagle and the proud Poodle, producing a kind and affectionate when it comes to the family pack.
-As great as they are with humans, they’re even better with children.
-They’re as loyal as they come.
+The Poogle is the cross of the inquisitive Beagle and the proud Poodle, producing a kind and affectionate family dog.
+As great as they are with other family dogs, they’re even better with kids.
+Poogles are as loyal as they come.

 Poogles are relatively energetic dogs, as seen with both parent breeds.
-In other words, they require plenty of exercise on a daily basis.
+In other words, they require plenty of exercise daily.
 At times, the Beagle instincts may kick in and they’ll wander off following their noses.
 Keep a close eye!

-Despite the Beagle ranking as one of the 10 least intelligent dog breeds, the Poogle is relatively intelligent.
+Despite the Beagle being one of the least intelligent dog breeds, the Poogle is relatively intelligent.
 They’ll gladly accept their training and are more eager to please than purebred Beagles.
-But depending on the dog, the Whoodle can get distracted with its nose during training.
+But depending on the dog, they can still easily get distracted.

 RECOMMENDED: 30 Bizarre Beagle Mixes

 On our list of the adorable Poodle mixes, the Peekapoo “takes the cake” for having the most adorable name.
 They’re the hybrid of the Pekingese and Toy Poodle.
 And of course, the dog fits the name perfectly.